C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Hooks are just scripts - any language with a shebang works, not only shell
+- Hooks are scripts - any language with a shebang, not just shell
-- Three things trip people up (all appear in the exercise):
-  - File must be executable - a non-executable hook is silently ignored, no warning at all
-  - Name must match the event exactly, no extension - `pre-commit`, not `pre-commit.sh`
-  - Exit status is the whole interface: zero lets the operation proceed, non-zero cancels it
+- Three common pitfalls, all covered in the exercise: must be executable; name must match the event exactly, no extension; exit status is the whole interface (zero proceeds, non-zero cancels)
-- Sharing problem = the important structural point
-  - `.git/` is not versioned - a hook you write is yours alone
-  - `core.hooksPath` pointing at a committed directory is the simple fix
-  - pre-commit is the tool most projects end up using
-- Worth knowing: `git commit --no-verify` skips the hooks
-  - Useful, and also the reason hooks are a convenience rather than a guarantee
+- Key structural point: `.git/hooks` is not versioned, so hooks are not shared by cloning - `core.hooksPath` or the pre-commit framework fixes that
-  - Real enforcement belongs in CI (Part 2)
+- `git commit --no-verify` skips hooks, which is why real enforcement belongs in CI (Part 2) -->
--->

 ---